alexander-katrompas/simple-sorting/README.md

 # simple-sorting
-A demonstration of bubble and selection sort.
+A demonstration of simple searching and sorting, using linear search, bubble sort, and selection sort.